Ethra8/history_beyond_myth/README.md

     ![image](https://englishgrows.com/history_beyond_myth/assets/images/full_manuscript_background_AVI.avif)

 #### HOME PAGE - UNDERNEATH THE HEADER
+This section has a height of 200px in all screen sizes.
-all related to the Arthurian mythos, and taken from digitalised medieval manuscripts written around the same century.
+All images in this section are related to the Arthurian mythos, and taken from digitalised medieval manuscripts written around the same century.
 Most images in this section reappear in subsequent pages.
 The images are here meant to be purely decorative, and their overflow is hidden, so users will see a different amount of images at this point, deppending on the size of the device used:

 1. Depiction from author Matthew Paris of the [coat of arms of the House of Plantagenet](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_c_vii_f085v), also called of Anjou, which was England's ruling dynasty at the time, and to which Richard I and Arthur I of Brittany belonged.
 Source is Manuscript Royal MS 14 C VII, dated 1250-1259, British Library.